 - 1. [Storage System] The access path from a host computer to a storage device. - [File System] The combination of device address and file system directory elements used to locate a file within a file system. - 3.
-[Network] Any route through an interconnect that allows two devices to communicate. - [Computer System] A sequence of computer instructions that performs a given function, such as I/O request execution. - [Cloud] The access path from an internet-connected computer to a cloud service endpoint, typically in the form of a URI or URL.
+[Network] Any route through an interconnect that allows two devices to communicate. - 4.
+[Computer System] A sequence of computer instructions that performs a given function, such as I/O request execution.